-Remote workers will appreciate a good pair of noise-cancelling headphones.
+Remote workers will appreciate a good pair of noise-canceling headphones.
 Having a gadget that can drown the surrounding noise can help them focus on their work.
 Now, when it comes to this area, the Bose QuietComfort 35 wireless headphones fit the bill.
-It offers the best in class noise cancellation on the market, while ensuring comfortable wear.
-What’s more, it boasts a 20-hour battery life, which is perfect for freelancers who are frequent flyers.
+They offer the best-in-class noise cancellation on the market while ensuring comfortable wear.
+What’s more, they boast a 20-hour battery life, which is perfect for freelancers who are frequent flyers.

-What’s great about the Bose QuietComfort 35 is even when its battery dies, your remote worker can still enjoy its passive noise cancelling feature.
-It also comes with a 1/8” cable that they can connect to their PC or music player.
+What’s great about the Bose QuietComfort 35 is even when their battery dies, your remote worker can still enjoy their passive noise canceling feature.
+They also come with a 1/8” cable that they can connect to their PC or music player.
 In this way, they can still listen to music even when the batteries are dead.

 Task and Time Tracking Software

-Nowadays, there are many programs and software that are designed to help freelancers and remote workers boost productivity.
-Among these are anti-malware tools that keep activities secure and safe against prying eyes, and VPN applications that grant access to websites that have been affected by geo-blocks.
-If you want to reduce distractions and improve the productivity of your freelance or offshore team, consider subscribing to an excellent software or application.
+Nowadays, there are many programs that are designed to help freelancers and remote workers boost productivity.
+Among these are anti-malware tools that keep activities secure and safe against prying eyes and VPN applications that grant access to websites that have been affected by geo-restrictions.
+If you want to reduce distractions and improve the productivity of your freelance or offshore team, consider subscribing to excellent software.
 To choose a reliable anti-malware or VPN service, check out VPNWatch.
 With the reviews on the site, choosing a VPN that suits your needs should be easy as pie.

 There are plenty of task monitoring programs out there, but Traqq is among the few that are designed specifically for freelancers.
-It has a user-friendly interface and a simplified stopwatch that make tracking time easier and convenient.
+It has a user-friendly interface and a simplified stopwatch that makes tracking time easier and more convenient.

 What’s more, since it was developed by a team of freelancers, it is more sympathetic to the concerns of remote workers.
-All the screenshots it collects are blurred and compressed to the extent that would prevent personal and sensitive information from being visible.
+All the screenshots it collects are blurred and compressed to the extent that personal and sensitive information is prevented from being visible.

 2# To Relax

 For most remote workers, their daily small talk involves conversations with Alexa or Siri.
 You can help them save their sanity by giving them other options for refreshing their minds!
-It would be excellent if they have access to eBooks, podcasts, or music that will help them shift their gears before they dive back into their projects.
+It would be excellent if they had access to eBooks, podcasts, or music that could help them shift gears before they dive back into their projects.

 You can purchase several months’ worth of Amazon Music Unlimited or Spotify Premium subscriptions.
-It would be a great breather for them to stream songs while they’re relaxing or working.
+It will be a great experience for them to stream songs while they’re relaxing or working.
 Of course, there are also gadgets and gift items that will help alleviate the stress that you subject them to.
 Here are some that we recommend:

 Amazon Music Unlimited

 Give your freelancer access to tens of millions of songs and thousands of expertly curated stations and playlists.
-Amazon Music Unlimited allows users to listen to any song anywhere and anytime, using their tablet, PC, smartphone, and all their Alexa-enabled devices.
-The monthly subscription costs $7.99, but you will save more when you get the $79 annual plan.
+Amazon Music Unlimited allows users to listen to any song anywhere and anytime using their tablets, PCs, smartphones, and Alexa-enabled devices.
+The monthly subscription costs $7.99, but you will save more if you get the $79 annual plan.

-Spotify Premium gift cards are available in either 1, 3, 6, or 12 months.
-What’s great about giving a media subscription as a present is it offers convenience without taking away the human side of the experience Your employee will receive an email with a greeting card that includes your personalized message.
-They will get a link to their Premium code.
+Spotify Premium gift cards are available for a period of 1, 3, 6, or 12 months.
+What’s great about giving a media subscription as a present is it offers convenience without taking away the human side of the experience.
+Your employee will receive an email with a greeting card that includes your personalized message.
+They will get a link to their premium code.
 On the other hand, if you prefer something tangible, you can also purchase physical gift cards from Amazon.
 There are also options for adding your personalized greeting for your remote worker there.

 Do you find your remote worker staring in the abyss during your video calls?
 It’s possible that they haven’t got enough sleep.
-However, if this is happening more frequently and it is out of their character, then it’s possible that your freelancer is flat-out stressed and on the verge of burn out.
+However, if this is happening more frequently and it is out of their character, then it’s possible that your freelancer is stressed and on the verge of burnout.
 Even remote workers deserve a chance to unwind and relax at a spa.

-You can gift your freelancer a Spa Finder gift card and let them choose specialized day treatments offered in their local area.
+You can give your freelancer a Spafinder gift card and let them choose specialized day treatments offered in their local area.
 Depending on the amount of the spa card, they can enjoy week-long weight loss retreats, massages, pedicures, manicures, haircuts, and more.
 Expressing that they should never forget about self-care is always an excellent gesture of appreciation for your remote workers.

 Greatlong Electric Pulse Neck Massager

 Greatlong Electric Pulse Neck Massager is among the best gifts you can give to your freelancer.
 This nifty tool features an ergonomic U-design that your remote worker can comfortably wear around their neck.
-This nifty gadget can help relax muscles, whilst promoting proper blood circulation.
-It is perfect for alleviating shoulder pain, headache, and cervical neck pain.
+This nifty gadget can help relax muscles whilst promoting proper blood circulation.
+It is perfect for alleviating shoulder pains, headaches, and cervical neck pains.

 3# To Work Seamlessly

-Whether your freelancer is working at home, an office building or at a local café, it is vital for them to have a comfortable environment.
-If you want to save your remote worker a trip to the chiropractor, you would consider getting them ergonomic office equipment.
+Whether your freelancer is working at home, in an office building, or at a local café, it is vital for them to have a comfortable environment.
+If you want to save your remote worker a trip to the chiropractor, you should consider getting them ergonomic office equipment.
 Some people benefit from using a particular type of keyboard.
-Meanwhile, there are other employees who perform better when they are standing while working.
+Meanwhile, some employees perform better when they are standing while working.

 Do you see your remote worker nursing a sore neck during your video calls?
-Well, you can alleviate their pain by getting them a monitor with an adjustable height along with a swivel and a tilt feature.
-While most people on the Internet have Trypophobia, a lot of freelancers would say that their biggest fear is a carpal tunnel syndrome diagnosis.
-There are a lot of ergonomic keyboards that can remove some strain on your freelancer’s wrists and fingers.
+Well, you can alleviate their pain by getting them a monitor with an adjustable height along with a swivel and tilt feature.
+While most people on the Internet have trypophobia, a lot of freelancers would say that their biggest fear is a carpal tunnel syndrome diagnosis.
+There are a lot of ergonomic keyboards that can alleviate the strain on your freelancer’s wrists and fingers.
 For instance, you can get one with a curved design that naturally positions the user’s wrists and fingers.